dheepika-chokkalingam/dheepika-chokkalingam/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
 - I'm a Data Analyst with a unique and solid background in SaaS sales and business management.
 - I combine a strong data-driven approach with sales and marketing expertise to drive informed business decisions.
 - I'm proficient in translating complex data into actionable recommendations by consistently delivering tangible results.
+-->

+I'm a Data Analyst with a unique and solid background in SaaS sales and business management.
+I combine a strong data-driven approach with sales and marketing expertise to drive informed business decisions.
+I'm proficient in translating complex data into actionable recommendations by consistently delivering tangible results.
 - 👯 I'm currently helping a non-profit organisation at extracting valuable insights from their database to achieve their team goal by optimising the existing strategies and empowering multifunctional teams.
 - 🔭 I'm currently working on automating the data cleaning process with a list of organisations in the Excel database and Salesforce database using Python.
 - 🌱 I'm currently exploring if it is possible to do web scraping of organisation names to find the right name using LinkedIn API.
 - 🤔 I'm looking for help with using the LinkedIn developer account to achieve the above web scraping using Python.
 - 📫 You can reach me at: dheepcho@gmail.com
-- 😄 Fun Fact: I'm curious to the extreme that I go the extra mile to learn about multiple tools beyond my work requirements.
+- 😄 Fun Fact: I'm curious to the extreme that I go the extra mile to learn about multiple tools beyond my work requirements just for fun to solve the mystery of the unknown.
+As they say, "Sky is the limit to learning anything!"
+My learning journey will always continue happily ...